genesiscommunitysuccess/docs/docs/01_getting-started/04_prerequisites/04_genx.md

 This command presents you with a sequence of choices for creating and configuring applications.

-## Using GenX
+## Using genx

 First, you'll be prompted to supply your Genesis artifactory credentials [used when setting up your .npmrc](/getting-started/quick-start/hardware-and-software/#npmrc-set-up)

-Next, follow the instructions according to the task you're wishing to carry out.

-The following is the most typical example, creating a new application:
+Next, you just need to respond to the questions, which depend on the task you initially select.
+For example, if you want to create a new application:

 ```shell title="Windows Terminal"
 ?
 Please select an option: create application - Generates a local application.
 ```

-Enter the local directory you want to create the app in (where relevant, the default for these options is the letter displayed in upper case; this will be applied if nothing is entered):
+Enter the local directory you want to create the app (where relevant, the default for these options is the letter displayed in upper case; this will be applied if nothing is entered):

 ```shell title="Windows Terminal"
 ?
 Create a app in current directory (Y/n)